-In July 2021, the Company optioned the Rupert Project to Li-FT, a private British Columbia company.
-In order to exercise the Option, Li-FT will make aggregate cash payments of \$200,000, grant a 2.0% net smelter returns royalty and issue common shares representing 9.9% of the issued and outstanding shares of Li-FT at the time of closing and from time to time until the shares of Li-FT are directly or indirectly listed on a recognized stock exchange in North America, Australia or the United Kingdom.
-Upon the exercise of the option, Kenorland will be granted a 2% net smelter return royalty on the Property.
-The parties will also enter into an operating agreement whereby Kenorland will be engaged by Li-FT to operate the Property for an initial two year term.
+In June 2022, Li-FT exercised the option by making cash payments of \$200,000 and issuing 1,751,913 common shares of Li-FT to the Company, representing 9.9% of the issued and outstanding shares of Li-FT at the time of closing, and began trading on the Canadian Securities Exchange in June 2022.
+As a result, the Company recognized a gain on sale of mineral claims of \$3,503,826.
+Upon the exercise of the option, Li-FT also granted a 2% net smelter return royalty on the Rupert Property.
+The parties also entered into an operating agreement whereby Kenorland was engaged by Li-FT to operate the Rupert Property for an initial two-year term.